 John has sung in many solo oratorio performances throughout the UK and Europe, most notably; Messiah (Händel), Christmas Oratorio/Magnificat (Bach), Creation (Haydn), Requiem (Mozart/Verdi), Saint Nicholas (Britten), Dream of Gerontius (Elgar), Messa di Gloria (Puccini) and in 2016 John sang Das Lied von der Erde (Mahler) in the Palau de la Musica Valencia with the Valencia Philharmonic.

 In 2019 John covered the roles of Sergeant Johnny Strong and Writer for English National Opera (ENO) in Jack the Ripper: The Women of Whitechapel by Iain Bell, and he was then made an ENO Harewood Artist 2019.
 John’s future plans include covering the role of Heurtebise Orphée Philip Glass for ENO and making his house debut at ENO playing the roles of Remendado in Carmen and the Gamekeeper in Rusalka.
-John is then returning to Glyndebourne to play the roles of First Armed Man and Second Priest on the Glyndebourne Tour in 2020.
+John is then returning to Glyndebourne to cover the role of Florestan in Fidelio and then to play the roles of First Armed Man and Second Priest on the Glyndebourne Tour in 2020.
+John is now managed by Keynote Artist Management, please see the contact pages for Management details.